 Length: Short or Long

 Keep it elegant and balanced (not too wild, not too simple).
 The rule of thumb is to highlight one area of your body.
-If you have a high slit or are showing a lot of leg, balance it out by covering more of your upper body or vice versa.
-Sometimes avoiding shoulder straps that cut in and make you look bigger than you are is something to also keep in mind.
+If you have a high slit or are showing a lot of leg, balance it out by covering more of your upper body, or vice versa.
+Sometimes shoulder straps can cut in and make you look bigger than you are, this is something to avoid.
 If you are choosing a short dress, make sure it’s not too short, revealing or tight.
-Practice sitting down in it to insure comfort and modesty.
+Practice sitting down in it to insure comfort and confidence.

 If you are having second thoughts or doubts it probably isn’t the right dress for you.
-Take the time to find a dress you love and love wearing.
+Our best prom tip as far as finding your perfect dress is to take the time to find a dress you love, and love wearing.
 You’ll look back on your prom for years to come.
 So while it’s fun to be on point with fashion, now is the time to be timeless and classic with a modern twist to that you don’t have photos that haunt you forever!

 Use the search filter on Favianas’ website to narrow your choices.
 Start with category, style, and color, and then go from there.
 Some websites will even let you search by length, train, neckline, detailing, pricing and more.